 Something that is on most people’s minds is chocolate.
 And, if you know, Peruvian Chocolate is one of the best in the world, if not the best.
 Did you know that the cacao bean has been cultivated in South America for 5,000 years, and ancient civilizations consumed hot chocolate on cold winter nights?
 That’s right, this historic ingredient has its history in South America.
 And Peru is not exempt from this wonderful delight.
-Especially, that Cacao that is cultivated in the Amazon of Cusco.
-Therefore, together with the experts from Machu Travel Peru, we have prepared a small article about chocolate in Peru, its history, zone of production, and health benefits among other important facts.
+Especially, the Cacao that grows in the Amazon of Cusco.
+Therefore, together with the experts from Machu Travel Peru, we have prepared a small article about chocolate in Peru.
+Also, you will find here its history, zone of production, and health benefits among other important facts.
 We encourage you to take a look.

-Everything you need to know about Peruvian Chocolate
+Everything you need to know about Peru Chocolate

 Cacao grows as seeds in some tropical evergreen cacao trees in the middle of the South American Amazon.
 Trees are friendly to the environment as they provide shade and protect the soil, favoring grain production.
 These trees have their origin in the Amazon, very close to the big South American cultures.
-Therefore, it was an important part of pre-Hispanic cultures such as the Aztecs and Maya.
-When the Spanish arrived in America in 1492, they were so enamored with chocolate that they began to send Peruvian Chocolate to Europe.
 The preparation method consists of different techniques, adding sugar and milk.
 And thus remove the bitterness and give it a sweeter taste.

 Peru is a wonderful place to visit, especially if you are a Chocolate lover.
 Chocolate has been a part of daily life in Peru for centuries, even since Inca times.
-And for this reason, it is not surprising that Peruvian Chocolate is recognized as one of the most delicious in the world, for its long history of production improvement.
-For this reason, make sure you get the most out of the different tours in Peru and include a stop at the markets, where you will find a great variety of homemade Chocolates to enjoy.
+Thus, it is not surprising that Peru Chocolate is recognized as one of the most delicious in the world.
+It is due to its long history of production improvement.

 A. Its origins in South America

 Chocolate is native to the rainforests of South America.
 To be more specific in Peru, Ecuador, and Colombia.
 There is an endless debate about where the true origin of Cacao is situated.
-Some believe that it grew at the same time in Central America, but numerous paleobotanical and phytogenetic investigations contradict these mentions.
+Some believe that it grew at the same time in Central America.
+However numerous paleobotanical and phylogenetic investigations contradict these mentions.
 The results and solid evidence indicate that Chocolate originated in the Amazon basin 5,300 years ago.
-In fact, chocolate has been cultivated for more than 5,000 years by indigenous communities in the Amazon rainforest.
+In fact, indigenous communities in the Amazon rainforest have been cultivating Chocolate for more than 5,000 years.
 In the case of Peru, it was the Incas and their predecessors who grew cacao.
 The Incas transformed Peruvian Chocolate into an infusion considered medicinal and ritualistic.

 B. The arrival in Central America

 Later, around 3,000 B.C.
 It was taken to Mexico, where it was cultivated for thousands of years.
 For the Mayan and Aztec cultures, Chocolate was a fundamental part of their daily life.
-Even, both cultures believed that Cacao was a gift from the gods.
-According to the Mayans, it was a gift from a feathered serpent god known as Kukulkan.
-While for the Aztecs, this serpent god was known as Quetzalcoatl.
-But despite having its origins in South America, it was in Mexico where it received its name.
-Chocolate comes from the Aztec word XOCOLÄTL.
+Even, both cultures believed that their gods had given them chocolate.
+According to the Mayans, a feathered serpent god known as Kukulkan gave them chocolate seeds.
+While the Aztecs considered this same deity as the serpent god Quetzalcoatl.
+But despite having its origins in South America, Mexico gave it its current name.
+Chocolate’s name comes from the Aztec word XOCOLÄTL.
 This word is a mixture of the word XOCOC which means Sour and ATL which translates to drink.
 The seed used to become a bitter-tasting drink used in numerous rituals and festivals.
 But this was not the only use of cacao, it is recorded that the Aztecs used Chocolate seeds as currency.

 C. Arrival in Europe

 The real reason many people believe that Chocolate originated in Mexico is that it was there that the Spanish first encountered it.
-It was in 1519 that the Spanish had the opportunity to taste this delicious delicacy in its presentation of Chocolate infusion, they thought it was an unpleasant and bitter drink.
+In 1519 the Spanish had the opportunity to taste this delicious delicacy in its presentation of Chocolate infusion.
+They thought it was an unpleasant and bitter drink.
 But they couldn’t deny its medicinal and aphrodisiac effects.
+Later, they added sugar to make it more palatable.
+Conequently they were so enamored with chocolate that they began to send it to Europe.
 So they did not hesitate to take this magical ingredient to Spain and, consequently, to the rest of Europe.

 In Peru, there is the main harvest and a mid-harvest season.